I am excited to share with you (once again) my friend Kim from the website Your Green Baby.

 2. Her vegan and gluten-free pancake recipe (it’s become a hit at our house!)

 3. Her recent book Raising Happy Healthy Babies.
-It's an amazing resource and we're giving away TWO copies!
+It’s an amazing resource for Mommas-to-be and Mommas!

 Make sure you follow Kim on Twitter where you’ll find her tweeting great nutrition tips all day long!